 What Government Agencies Still Use SIC Codes?

-Yes—SIC codes still appear in some government systems, even though NAICS is the primary federal statistical standard used for modern economic measurement and many program/reporting contexts.
-SIC persists mainly because it remains embedded in long-running regulatory and data systems, and because older datasets and workflows still rely on SIC for continuity.
+Yes, SIC codes still appear in some government systems, even though NAICS is the primary federal statistical standard used for modern economic measurement and many current reporting contexts.
+SIC persists mainly because it remains embedded in long-running regulatory and data systems and because older datasets still rely on SIC for continuity.

-Best practice: follow the requirement of the portal or program you are using.
-If a filing or form requests SIC, provide SIC.
+Best practice: if a filing or form requests SIC, provide SIC.
 If a program or reporting context requires NAICS, use NAICS.
-When both appear in a workflow, keep both fields and map between them for continuity and audit defensibility.
+When both appear in a workflow, retain both fields and map between them for continuity and audit defensibility.

 Visualizing the classification bridge

-Many workflows store both codes: SIC for legacy continuity and NAICS for modern program/reporting needs.
+Many workflows store both codes: SIC for legacy continuity and NAICS for modern program or reporting needs.

 Federal systems where SIC is actively used or directly supported